Insider Trading Policy

 1. Who must pre-clear:

-• Related Parties, which is defined as: (A) family members or domestic partners who share the same address as, or who are financially dependent upon, a Restricted Person and, (B) all corporations, partnerships, trusts or other entities owned or controlled by either the Restricted Person, family members or domestic partners who share the same address as, or who are financially dependent upon, a Restricted Person.
+- Related Parties, which is defined as: (A) family members or domestic partners who share the same address as, or who are financially dependent upon, a Restricted Person (B) family members or domestic partners who are directed by the Restricted Person or subject to the Restricted Person’s influence or control, and (C) all corporations, partnerships, trusts or other entities owned or controlled by either the Restricted Person, family members or domestic partners who share the same address as, or who are financially dependent upon, a Restricted Person.

 2. When pre-clearance is required:

-• Any time a Restricted Person or a Related Party buys or sells Pitney Bowes securities
+- Any time a Restricted Person or a Related Party transacts in Pitney Bowes securities, including transactions in the “Exempted Transactions” list in Part I.C above.

-• Any time a Restricted Person or a Related Party exercises stock options where all or a portion of the acquired stock is immediately sold
+- Any time a Restricted Person or a Related Party exercises employee stock options where all or a portion of the acquired stock is immediately sold.

-• Any time a Restricted Person or a Related Party makes a gift of Pitney Bowes securities.
+- Any time a Restricted Person or a Related Party makes a gift of Pitney Bowes securities (including estate planning, transfers to trusts, or other tax planning and related transactions).

 3. Where to pre-clear:

-Please contact the Vice President, Deputy General Counsel or, if unavailable, the General Counsel.
+Please contact the General Counsel or, if he or she is unavailable, the General Counsel’s designee.

-It is expected that the planned transaction will be executed within 48 hours of receiving clearance.
+It is expected that any planned transaction will be executed within 48 hours of receiving clearance from the General Counsel or their designee.
 If additional time elapses, another pre-clearance will be required since circumstances may have changed over that time-period.
 If the person requesting pre-clearance acquires material, non-public information concerning the Company prior to executing the transaction, such transaction may not be executed.

 B. Allowable Trading Periods

-• There may also be times during the quarterly Allowable Trading Periods when material information exists, which for business or legal reasons is not available for public disclosure.
-Consequently, trading in Company securities during such times would be inappropriate for Restricted Persons or any Related Party (a “Blackout Period”).
-It is, therefore, important for Restricted Persons to notify the Vice President, Deputy General Counsel or, if unavailable, the General Counsel in advance of executing any transaction.
+- There may also be times during the quarterly Allowable Trading Periods when material information exists, which for business or legal reasons is not available for public disclosure.
+Consequently, transacting in Company securities during such times would be inappropriate for Restricted Persons or any Related Party (a “Blackout Period”).
+It is, therefore, important for Restricted Persons to notify the General Counsel, or, if he or she is unavailable, their designee, in advance of executing any transaction.
 Restricted Persons may not be aware there is an unscheduled Blackout Period, so pre-clearance is required.

 The Company’s directors and executive officers are prohibited from holding Company securities in a margin account unless all Company securities held in such account are blocked from being margined or pledged as collateral.